This annual list of the best in-home senior care franchises was revised and updated on January 26, 2022.

 The company also offers Amada Connect, a technology tool that provides information on daily activities and reports behavioral patterns to a web-based dashboard or directly via email or mobile device.
 Amada also provides financial coordination services to help families understand long-term care (LTC) insurance and veterans assistance programs.

-Founded in 2007 and franchising since 2012, the number of locations has grown rapidly from just one in 2011 to the current total of 111 (up from the previously reported total of 99), of which one is company-owned and all are located in the US.
+Founded in 2007 and franchising since 2012, the number of locations has grown rapidly from just three in 2012 to the current total of 111 (up from the previously reported total of 99), of which one is company-owned and all are located in the US.

 15. Touching Hearts at Home

 Touching Hearts at Home provides in-home care services for older adults, seniors, and people with medical conditions and/or disabilities.
 Care services include companionship, Alzheimer’s and dementia care, transportation, light housekeeping, and meal preparation.

-Founded by Renae Peterson in St. Paul/Minneapolis, Minnesota in 1996 and franchising since 2007, the number of locations has grown in recent years from 31 in 2010 to the current total of 72 (up from the previously reported total of 70), of which none are company-owned and all are located in the US.
+Founded by Renae Peterson in St. Paul/Minneapolis, Minnesota in 1996 and franchising since 2007, the number of locations has grown in recent years from 28 in 2012 to the current total of 72 (no change from the previously reported total), of which none are company-owned and all are located in the US.

 An Important Note About Our Methodology